huynhtancuong/huynhtancuong.github.io/_posts/2022-07-10-olimp-can-module.md

 ![External Can Module](external-can-module.jpg){: style="max-width: 75%"}

-We use this module for connecting the Arduino Uno R3 because it doesn't have the built-in CAN Controller.
-This module connect with the Arduino Uni via SPI connection.
+We use this module for connecting the Arduino UNO R3 because it doesn't have the built-in CAN Controller.
+This module connects with the Arduino Uni via SPI connection.

 Name of the components:
 * CAN Controller: `MCP2515`